mattermost/docs/source/manage/cloud-byok.rst

 Conclusion
 --------------

-If you are a large enterprise with compliance requirements or working in highly-regulated industries using Mattermost Cloud Dedicated with BYOK ensures full data control.
+If you are a large enterprise with compliance requirements, or are working in highly-regulated industries, using Mattermost Cloud Dedicated with BYOK ensures full data control.

 For any further assistance or queries, `contact our support team </https://mattermost.com/support/>`__.